 Final thoughts

-For example, CBD flowers target a large audience base with their distinct benefits without the psychoactive effects, weed is more suited for those who are looking to simply get stoned.
+For example, CBD flowers target a large audience base with their distinct wellness benefits without the psychoactive effects, weed is more suited for those who are looking to simply get stoned.

 Disclosure: